DMU-lilab/GetisDMR/README.md

 Installation
 * Before attempting to compile GetisDMR please make sure that GNU Scientific Library (http://www.gnu.org/software/gsl/), the statistical software R and boost library are installed on your system.
-* You need to install Rcpp, RInside, Rarmardillo.
+* You need to install Rcpp, RInside, Armadillo.

 Compiling (Example)